What's up with those "abstract photographs?"

 And there you have it!

 Hope you enjoyed another glimpse into my creative process?
-If you'd like to see more, please visit the recently updated chemigram page on my website.
+If you'd like to see more, please visit the abstract section of my photo work HERE.

 All digitally reproduced chemigrams can be purchased as originals (Edition 1/1 + small artist proof).
-A selection of seven chemigrams are currently available through 6 University Gallery in Los Gatos, California.
 Please reach out for availability.